 Yes, one of the best places to experience the Canadian Rockies is along a highway.
-The Icefields Parkway stretches 232 kilometers (144 miles) and connects Banff and Jasper National Parks.
-National Geographic has called it one of the world’s most spectacular driving tours, as people can’t help but pull over frequently and explore the many pristine lakes, glaciers, wildlife sightings, and valleys along the way.
+The Icefields Parkway stretches 144mi (232km) and connects Banff and Jasper National Parks.
+National Geographic has called it one of the world’s most spectacular driving tours, as people can’t help but pull over frequently and explore the many pristine lakes, glaciers, wildlife sightings and valleys along the way.
 Recommended stops include Peyto Lake and Athabasca Falls.

 Horseshoe Lake is a horseshoe-shaped swimming hole within Jasper National Park.
-Known for its rugged high cliffs, which are popular for cliff diving, the lake is a brief 1.5-kilometer (0.9-mile) loop away from its trailhead off the Icefields Parkway.
+Known for its rugged high cliffs, which are popular for cliff diving, the lake is a brief 0.9-mi (1.5-km) loop away from its trailhead off the Icefields Parkway.

-The Columbia Icefield is actually the largest of its kind in the entire Rocky Mountain region of North America.
+The Columbia Icefield is actually the largest of its kind in the entire Rocky Mountain Region of North America.
 It sits on the Continental Divide between British Columbia and Alberta, as well as in both Banff and Jasper National Parks.
-There are six major glaciers within the Icefield, but there are daily tours to explore and walk on Athabasca Glacier.
-Another way to enjoy the view is to take a walk out onto the Glacier Skywalk, which drops 280 meters (918 feet).
+There are six major glaciers within the Icefield, and there are daily tours to explore and walk on Athabasca Glacier.
+Another way to enjoy the view is to take a walk out onto the Glacier Skywalk, which descends 918ft (280m).

 Yoho National Park

-Yoho National Park, located in British Columbia, was Canada’s third national park.
-Its name comes from a Cree word, which means awe and wonder, and you will be in awe visiting this amazing national park in the Canadian Rockies.
-Highlights include the 21-kilometer (13-mile) Iceline Trail, the town of Field, Emerald Lake, Takakkaw Falls, and Kicking Horse Pass National Historic Site.
+Yoho National Park, located in British Columbia, takes its name from a Cree word meaning awe and wonder – for obvious reasons.
+Highlights include the 13-mi (21-km) Iceline Trail, the town of Field, Emerald Lake, Takakkaw Falls and Kicking Horse Pass National Historic Site.

 Banff Springs Hotel

-One of the most scenic hotels in the Canadian Rockies is undoubtedly the Fairmont Banff Springs Hotel.
+One of the most picturesque hotels in the Canadian Rockies is undoubtedly the Fairmont Banff Springs Hotel.
 It resembles a European castle, perched high on a hill overlooking the township and surrounded by mountains.
-The hotel has a golf course, relaxing spa, several restaurants, and it’s within walking distance of Banff and the Bow River.
-It’s a beautiful place to stay and enjoy the Rockies.
+The hotel has a golf course, relaxing spa, several restaurants, and is within walking distance of Banff and the Bow River.

 Lake Louise is both the name of a town and the most popular lake in the Canadian Rockies.
 The best part of the glacier-fed Lake Louise is that it’s beautiful no matter what time of year you visit.
 In winter, the lake freezes over and becomes home to a winter wonderland, plus there’s the nearby Lake Louise Ski Resort.
 In summer, the lake is a turquoise masterpiece and adventure playground for hikers and kayakers.
-But the beauty doesn’t stop there.
-Nearby is Moraine Lake, which competes with Lake Louise for the title of the most gorgeous lake.
+But the beauty doesn’t stop there – nearby is Moraine Lake, which is every bit as magnificent.

 Waterton Lakes National Park

-Located in the southwest corner of Alberta and straddling the United States border, Waterton Lakes National Park is quite uncrowded compared to its northern counterparts.
-But it is just as beautiful and is part of the Waterton-Glacier International Peace Park, the only park in the world that is a UNESCO World Heritage Site.
-Fun activities include visiting Red Rock Canyon, hiking to the top of Bear’s Hump and Crypt Lake, and taking an International Boat Cruise to Goat Haunt, Montana.
+Located in the southwest corner of Alberta and straddling the United States border, Waterton Lakes National Park is usually far less crowded that its northern counterparts.
+It’s just as beautiful, however, and is part of the Waterton-Glacier International Peace Park.
+Fun activities include visiting Red Rock Canyon, hiking to the top of Bear’s Hump and Crypt Lake, and taking an international boat cruise to Goat Haunt, Montana.